arthus05/arthus05/README.md

 ## I'm a Web Developer!

-- 🔭 I’m currently working at [Insight][website2] as a FullStack Developer!
+- 🔭 I’m currently working at [Sciensa][website2] as a Frontend Developer!
-- 🌱 I’m currently studying FrontEnd tecnologies like react, next, thee.js...
+- 🌱 I’m currently studying FrontEnd tecnologies like react, next, three.js...
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Be a better developer, and get a remote job
+- 🥅 2021 Goals: Be a better developer, focusing on frontend, animations and nice looking UI

 <div align="center">